-In fact, the Tunari NP is very large: 6000 km² expanding from the arid southern slope offering stunning views over the city, to the yungas (humid cloud forests) which cover its three other slopes.
+In fact, the Tunari NP is very large: more than 3000 km² expanding from the arid southern slope offering stunning views over the city, to the yungas (humid cloud forests) which cover its three other slopes.
 Most of the park, located on the plateau, is made of rocks, dry grasslands and small brooks and ponds.
 It is a beautiful and exotic place, where llamas curiously peer at you from behind the bushes.

 The communities inhabiting the park own the land and permits are required to come into communal land.
 As strangers/foreigners are usually not welcome, it is not advisable to overnight in the Park by yourself as a tourist.
 However, if you are persistent, you can find agencies in the city that will take you for example to climb the Cerro Tunari peaking at 5000 meters of altitude.
 I must point out that there is no certainty you will actually get there as organization can be a little – chaotic, as experienced by a good friend of mine.